buttermilk-crypto/tweetPepper/README.md

 The full example is in the [test/resources folder](https://github.com/buttermilk-crypto/tweetPepper/tree/master/src/test/resources).

+TODO NewHope Example here.

-## PNG format image wrappers and keystores
+## PNG format image wrappers and embedded keystores

 This is an experimental foray into keystore formats using an image as a wrapper.